"A man can succeed at almost anything for which he has unlimited enthusiasm." -Charles Schwab

 I have never met a Content Management System (CMS) that I haven’t been able to master.

 I have been blogging since 2004, with websites at missadventures.com and italofile.com.
-Wordpress is my platform, but I am also comfortable with Tumblr, Typepad, Blogsmith, and Posterous.
+Wordpress is my platform, but I am also comfortable with Tumblr and Blogsmith.

 I prefer the Oxford comma.